Orlando Divorce Attorneys

 3. Contested Divorce

-In cases where coming to an agreement is a challenge, you have a contested divorce.
-Here, spouses don’t agree on all of the terms, leading to negotiations and possibly court involvement to settle disputes.
+In cases where agreeing is a challenge, you have a contested divorce.
+Here, spouses don’t agree on some of the terms, leading to negotiations and possibly court involvement, where you’ll need an Orlando divorce lawyer who can advocate for your rights in court.
 You can use mediation to facilitate arguments and reduce the need for lengthy court battles.

 Which Type of Divorce is For You?